samathaluca/fallen/README.md

     A final review of 2020 modern design conventions reiterate that bold texts are still current.
 Business users had suggested that this is because of fast paced information gathering.
     Informative and educational sites still show muted colours and Duotones which was set by the original Materialize template originally chosen and adapted for this project.
     Additional digital imagery is still being considered before submission.
-    2. Materiliaze Card component responsiveness illustrating the recovery stories has rendered unpredictably between browsers.
+    2. Materialize Card component responsiveness illustrating the recovery stories has rendered unpredictably between browsers.
 Responsiveness has varied too much.
 Final tests using different set heights within the cards showed that a set height in the card mid section improved the responsiveness in each browser, device and device orientation.
     The amendment to the recovery story cards in the main section of index.html was viewed in opera, google chrome and firefox.
 Chrome devtools were used to check the responsiveness expected on all the devices listed, plus the responsive option to test all widths between 250-1750px.
 Below 320px the alias name on the card stories begins to overlap the edge of the cards.
 Over 1500 the card stories begin to misalign.
 This will be explored further before submission.
 The alias can be omitted easily using media queries if deemed necessary.
 The misaligned stories begins at 1455px according to Chrome Devtools but this does not replciate on real screens tested.
     It was noticed during development that zoom of 0-50% detrimentally effects the card story responsivity.
 I will do some work increasing the spacing and padding between cards to see if this helps.